BabylonJS/havok/README.md

-# Havok for Web
+# Havok for the Web

-This package contains an esm and umd version of the Havok physics library.
+This package contains an esm and umd version of the Havok physics library for the web.

 ## How to use